PLC Ladder Programming Training Course

 Introduction to OMRON PLC programming

 21 HoursThis course provides an introduction to the fundamentals of Programmable Logic Controllers (PLC).
-Following an overview of the core concepts of PLCs, students will learn and practice basic Ladder Diagram instructions through hands-on tasks in Industrial Automation.
-This course is designed for Electrical Specialists, Mechanical Engineers, and Programmers with an interest in Industrial Automation.
+Following an overview of the core concepts of PLCs, students will learn and apply basic Ladder Diagram instructions in the context of Industrial Automation tasks.
+Target Audience - Electrical Specialists - Mechanical Engineers - Programmers with an interest in Industrial Automation

 Remote Terminal Unit (RTU) Configuration for Automation and Control Power Systems

-21 HoursA Remote Terminal Unit (RTU) is a vital field device used for collecting data, transmitting signals, and executing control commands within automation and power system networks.
+21 HoursA Remote Terminal Unit (RTU) is a critical field device used to collect data, transmit signals, and execute control commands within automation and power system networks.

-This instructor-led, live training (online or onsite) is designed for intermediate-level professionals who want to configure RTUs for automation and control operations in power cell environments.
+This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to configure RTUs for automation and control operations within power cell environments.

-- Set up RTU hardware and accurately map input/output channels.
+- Set up RTU hardware and map input/output channels correctly.

-- Configure communication parameters to integrate with SCADA and control systems.
+- Configure communication parameters for integration with SCADA and control systems.

 - Implement logic, alarms, and control strategies within RTU platforms.

-- Effectively troubleshoot RTU performance and communication issues.
+- Troubleshoot RTU performance and communication issues effectively.

 Format of the Course